-Today, many individuals are part of so-called blended families.
-As such, many families, particularly step-parents, are unsure of their parental rights.
+Today, many individuals are part of “blended” families.
+As such, many caretakers, particularly step-parents, are unsure of their parental rights.
 Step parent rights in Florida are difficult to understand without a deep analysis.
 Let’s examine a common scenario.
-In our scenario, one that has in fact been litigated, one parent remarries and moves herself and her children into a residence with her new spouse.
+In our scenario, one that has been litigated, one parent remarries and moves herself and her children into a residence with the new spouse.
 The family moves forward with all the formalities of a “nuclear” family, without realizing the step-parent’s legal rights or absence of rights.
-This raises the underbelly of step parent rights in Florida.
+This raises the specter of the underbelly of step parent rights in Florida.
 What are a step parent’s rights over his/her non-biological child in our State?
 As always, we look to the Florida Courts for guidance.
+Call 407-335-8113 today.

 In a recent decision, the First District Court of Appeals ruled on a crucial issue regarding step parent rights in Florida, and their decision is instructive.
 The Court ruled that a step-parent’s rights do not outweigh those of a non-custodial biological parent.
 According to the Court in Morris v.
 Morris, No. 1D16–4695, 2018 WL 1998887, (Fla.
 1st DCA 2018), a biological parent’s interest in the custodianship of their minor child is in the best interest of the parent, and of the child.